 Recommended for ages: 7-10 years

 You know that cute and popular high school boy that girls fight over?
 Well, that is Archie!
 The teenage heartthrob’s stories represent the life of a typical American teenager, a factor that made the comics as popular as they are today.
-The first Archie comic was published in 1942 and continues to be published even today.
+A hit among reviewers, the first Archie comic was published in 1942 and continues to be published even today.
 Such is the popularity of Archie.
+It is suitable for 4th-grade children and above.

 Storyline: Archie and his friends Betty, Veronica, and Jughead are high school students in Riverdale.
 Veronica is a rich spoiled brat and Betty is just the sweet girl-next-door!
 Both Betty and Veronica like Archie, creating a love triangle between them.
 Jughead is Archie’s lazy, clumsy friend, who hangs out with the trio.
 Archie comics are about the everyday adventures that the teenagers have at school and how they manage to come out unscathed from it all.